 All in all Tim Fletcher his work is a gift to the world.
 He explains trauma and how to transform it so well.
 Many people can start understanding themselves and healing their complex trauma with this information.

 And the more trauma we process the more inner peace we can find.
+Both on an individual and on a collective level.

 Related articles: